YvesZumbach/y2_documentation/doc/cluster_messages.rst

 ^^^^^^^^^^^

 Contains the compression, training and decompression runtime of one epoch.
-The message contains 4 bytes:
+The message contains 4 integers:

 1. The number of sample processed.
 2. The number of milliseconds spent for decompressing received messages.